 |Country||Donor’s legal situation|

-*On February 13, 2018 the Dutch senate approved introduction of the opt out system.
-As per July 1, 2020, the donor’s legal situation in the Netherlands will change into presumed consent.
+*As per July 1, 2020, the donor’s legal situation in the Netherlands has changed from informed consent to presumed consent.